OpenNMT/OpenNMT/docs/training/sampling.md

 ## Partition

-When using the flag `-sample_type partition`, sample are drawn without random, uniformally and incrementally from the corpus training.
+When using the flag `-sample_type partition`, samples are drawn without random, uniformally and incrementally from the corpus training.
 Use this mode for making sure all training sequences will be sent the same number of time.